laurieroy/rails-techU/README.md

 - Add in testing
 - Add in links to About page
 - Add contact, help
-- Add Sign Up link
 - Seed courses, users
 - Add styling to messages
+- Fix hamburger doesn't always expand